 (Low Occupancy Gallery)

-LOG is an experimental art gallery rooted in Chapel Hill, North Carolina.
+LOG is rooted in Chapel Hill, North Carolina.

 Thriving on the integrated nuances between country and city, public and private, LOG presents exhibitions with artists whose work can fall outside the confines of a pressure driven art market.